 It is tricky to pick any single method as the ``exact method'' to compute the $\logdet{\matA}$ for a sparse SPD matrix $\matA$.
 One approach would be to use direct methods such as Cholesky decomposition of $\matA$~\cite{davis2006direct,gupta2000wsmp}.
-For direct methods, it is difficult to derive an analytical solution for the number of operations required for factorization as a function of the number of non-zeros ($nnz$) as this is highly dependent on the structure of the matrix~\cite{gupta1997highly}.
-In case of distributed computing, one also needs to consider the volume of communication involved, which is often the bottleneck; we omit a detailed discussion for brevity.
+For direct methods, it is difficult to derive an analytical solution for the number of operations required for the factorization as a function of the number of non-zero entries of the matrix, as this is highly dependent on the structure of the matrix~\cite{gupta1997highly}.
+In the distributed setting, one also needs to consider the volume of communication involved, which is often the bottleneck.
 Alternately, we can use iterative methods to compute the eigenvalues of $\matA$~\cite{davidson1975iterative} and use the eigenvalues to compute $\logdet{\matA}$.
 It is clear that the worst case performance of both the direct and iterative methods is $O(n^3)$.
-However, iterative methods are typically used to compute a few eigenvalues and eigenvectors: \textit{therefore, we use direct Cholesky factorization based on matrix reordering to compute the exact value of $\logdet{\matA}$}.
-It is important to note that both the direct and iterative methods are notoriously hard to implement, which contracts starkly with the relatively simple implementation of Algorithm~\ref{alg1}, which also parallelizes readily in the case of sparse matrices.
-However, we omit further discussion of parallelism in the sparse case for brevity and discuss results for sequential performance.
+However, iterative methods are typically used to compute a few eigenvalues and eigenvectors: therefore, we chose to use the Cholesky factorization based on matrix reordering to compute the exact value of $\logdet{\matA}$.
+It is important to note that both the direct and iterative methods are notoriously hard to implement, which comes to stark contrast with the almost trivial implementation of Algorithm~\ref{alg1a}, which is also readily parallelizable.